lHubertl/realm-vs-sqlite/README.md

 ## JetSoftPro’s database test
 To explore the differences between Realm and SQLite, we’ve created a simple test application using Xamarin Forms and used iOS (iPhone 8) to test it.
 We tested both databases against the following criteria:
--Performance;
+- Performance;
--Concurrency;
+- Concurrency;
--Filtering and fetching;
+- Filtering and fetching;
--CRUD per second;
+- CRUD per second;
--Encryption;
+- Encryption;
--Foreign key;
+- Foreign key;
--Maintainable by other developers.
+- Maintainable by other developers.

 After that, we’ve compared the results to find out who’s the winner.

 ## Our application’s architecture